gazinaft/pizza_website_tested/README.md

-# The fourth lab, but tested and builded with webpack
+# The fourth lab, but tested and built with webpack

 ## Linter results
 <img src="linter_pass.png">